-The film closes with a funny but disturbing scene of grotesque violence as Booth orders his dog to attack.
-Booth beats up another one of the Manson kids, and finally one is put to death by a flamethrower brandished by Dalton in his swimming pool (an old prop from one of his movies).
+The film closes with a funny but disturbing scene of caricatured grotesque violence as Booth orders his dog to attack the intruders.
+Booth fights another one of the Manson kids, and then another one is put to death by a flamethrower brandished by Dalton in his swimming pool (an old prop used in one of Dalton’s movies).
 The ordeal leads Dalton to become friends with his neighbors, Polanski and Tate.
-Thus, in this revisionist narrative, Sharon Tate was never killed by the Manson group and order is restored.
+Thus, in this revisionist narrative, Sharon Tate was never killed by the Manson group.
 With the magic of old Hollywood, anything is possible.

 Tarantino’s latest is unusual.
-I was fascinated by the relationship between the fragile mess-of-an-actor in Dalton’s character, as well as his stronger all-American stunt double friend and protector in Booth.
+I was fascinated by the relationship between the fragile mess-of-an-actor, Rick Dalton, as well as his stronger all-American stunt double alter-ego and protector, Cliff Booth.
 It is sort of an odd quixotic yet mutually dependent relationship.
 However, at the end of the film I was left asking myself, why such a long backstory to both characters?
 What is the point?
-In the end, the film is some form of a fable, or perhaps even an ode to a time gone by, when anything was possible in old Hollywood.
+In the end, the film concludes as if some form of a fable, or perhaps even an ode to a time gone by, when anything was possible in old Hollywood.
 It is the product of a maturing, and more reflective Tarantino, despite his many challenges.
-Perhaps Tarantino will be remembered as one of the greats.
-Or perhaps he will be remembered as a sugar-addicted kid in a candy store -his films are so brazenly filled with unnecessary violence, sex, and other gratuity, in conjunction with his shady relationship with disgraced former Hollywood strong-arm producer, Harvey Weinstein (who even sexually assaulted Uma Thurman during the filing of Kill Bill, which led Tarantino to confront Weinstein not for the first time about sexual abuse allegations).
-As I’ve grown older, I’ve become less and less entranced by Tarantino’s films.
-The teenage boy in me thinks they are fun, but the adult in me finds fewer enduring artistic merits to his films.
+Perhaps Tarantino will one day be remembered as one of the great directors.
+Or perhaps he will be remembered as a sugar-addicted kid in a candy store, as his films are so often brazenly filled with such exorbitant gratuity (not to mention his shady relationship with disgraced former Hollywood strong-arm producer Harvey Weinstein).
+At any rate, as I’ve grown older I’ve become less and less enamored with Tarantino’s films.
+The teenage boy in me thinks they are fun, but the adult in me wants to roll his eyes just a bit.